 The above was a wedding day picture of The Thunderbolt webmaster, and his wife, Janice...who was a Co-Sysop in his BBS (computer bulletin board system), detailed below.
-Sadly, she died on April 27, 2007...both this website and The Thunderbolt BBS are continued in her memory.
+Sadly, she died on April 27, 2007...this website is continued in her memory.

 Return To Top Of Page

 More details on my involvement in the amateur radio hobby, are available here -- scroll down, and click on QRZ Bio.

 * Gospel Songwriting - I accepted Jesus Christ as my Lord and Saviour on March 28, 1978, during a ''revival'' meeting with Evangelist Rick Ingle...who was at one time, a ghetto gang leader in the streets of Philadelphia, Pennsylvania.
 The next day, I had all four wisdom teeth removed...talk about a baptism by fire!!
 However, the decision to accept Christ was the SMARTEST one that I had ever made in my life...and it can be for you as well.

-I've been writing Gospel Poetry...some put to music...for nearly 40 years; and did free mini concerts at area churches from time to time, when health and schedule permitted...but, that's no longer the case.
+I've been writing Gospel Poetry...some put to music...for over 40 years; and did free mini concerts at area churches from time to time, when health and schedule permitted...but, that's no longer the case.
 My Gospel Poetry collection, with over 450 poems (mostly sacred, and some secular), is online; be sure to click on the Get A Free Gift link...you'll be Eternally Grateful for what it has, if you accept it.

 * BBS Sysop - I started running a BBS on a Radio Shack 32K Model 100 laptop computer in December, 1990.
-The BBS is continued in loving memory of my late wife and Co-Sysop, Janice E.H.
+The BBS was run in loving memory of my late wife and Co-Sysop, Janice E.H.
 Stout, who died on April 27, 2007.
 For more details on what a BBS is, click here.

 * Weather - I'm a certified National Weather Service Skywarn Severe Weather Storm Spotter, providing severe weather reports to the Little Rock, Arkansas, National Weather Service Office.
 I also am co-moderator of the FIDONet Weather Message Area.
 Unfortunately, I can no longer watch weather videos, as they give me horrifying nightmares.

 * Trains - I've been a railfan all my life, and preferred Amtrak as my mode of travel.
 When traveling by train, I boarded The Texas Eagle at Little Rock, Arkansas.
 Being FULLY DISABLED, it was easier for me to travel by train...and by going Sleeping Car, my meals in the Dining Car were INCLUDED in the price of my ticket (passengers traveling in Coach may dine for a modest additional fare).
 Unfortunately, due to health and financial issues, I no longer travel outside the State Of Arkansas, let alone Pulaski County (the Little Rock Metro Area).

 Note that Sleeping Car space SELLS OUT QUICKLY, but Amtrak allows you to book as much as ELEVEN MONTHS IN ADVANCE of a trip.
 If you have to CANCEL your trip at the last minute (as I've had to do several times), REFUND CONDITIONS APPLY...see the Amtrak Website for details.

-* Puns - An example of a pun is ''when I change the light bulbs in my apartment ceiliing fan, it is the high light of my day''.
+* Puns - An example of a pun is ''when I changed the light bulbs in my apartment ceiliing fan, it was the high light of my day''.
 Basically, a pun is a ''play on words''.
 I've taken part in the World Championship Pun-Off at The O. Henry Museum in Austin, Texas.
-As one punster eloquently put it...''the beauty in the pun is in the ARGH! of the person you tell it to!!''.
+As one punster eloquently put it...''the beauty in the pun is in the ARGH! (groan) of the person you tell it to!!''.

 * Quartet Singing - I've always been a fan of unaccompanied quartet harmony...but, it's not as easy as it looks...and it's HARDER than singing in a church or school choir!!
 They also do Singing Valentines to bring a smile to the love of your life around Valentine's Day each year.
-More details are located at the Society For The Preservation and Encouragement of Barbershop Quartet Singing in America (SPEBQSA) website.
+More details are located at the Barbershop Harmony Society website.
 Unfortunately, declining health no longer permits me to take part in these groups...but, I still enjoy listening to them perform.

 Return To Top Of Page